IT WAS ALWAYS LATE WHEN

 The bank sent a notice to remind us we

-only have till the first of next month to...
+only have until the end of this month to...

 Junkwood haze rises in a vacant city lot